risuorg/risu/doc/presentation-revealmd.md

 ## What about the plugins?

 Tests are even simpler:

-- Written in whatever language of choice as long as they can be executed from shell.
+- Written in whatever language as long as they can be executed from shell
 - Output messages to ‘stderr’ (>&2)
-- When using strings like echo $”string” bash’s built-in i18n is used so you can translate in your language.
+- When using strings like echo $”string” bash’s built-in i18n is used so you can translate to your language
-- Return `$RC_OKAY` for success / `$RC_FAILED` for error / `$RC_SKIPPED` for skipped tests / Other for unexpected error
+- Return `$RC_OKAY` for success / `$RC_FAILED` for error / `$RC_SKIPPED` for skipped tests / Other for unexpected error.

 ----

 ## What about the plugins? (continuation)

 - Will inherit some env vars like root folder for sosreport (empty for live) (`CITELLUS_ROOT`) or if running live (`CITELLUS_LIVE`) that provide required details.
 No user input should be required.
-- Live tests can for example query DB and ones in sosreport check values on logs
+- Live tests can, for example, query DB and ones in sosreport check values on logs.

 ----